 A 2-week quarantine period for anyone arriving in the UK was enforced from 8th June 2020.
-This includes people who travel broad on holiday or for other purposes.
+This includes people who travel abroad on holiday or for business travel.

 Upon their return to the UK people will be required to self-isolate for 14 days.
 When returning to the UK people should: